 Virtual courses will use various digital platforms to facilitate classroom discussion and peer interaction.

 Please also see our Technical Requirements page for more details.

-Some online courses require proctored exams.
-Students within fifty miles of the Medford/Somerville campus must come to campus to take these exams at a specific date and time.
-Students taking an online course from more than fifty miles away will need to identify an acceptable proctor and go through Courses at Tufts, Summer Session, or Winter Session strict proctor verification process.
-Some courses that require an online exam may have the opportunity to use an online proctoring service.
+Some virtual courses require proctored exams.
+For courses that require a proctored exam, students will use an online proctoring service called ProctorU.
 This service requires a webcam, a microphone, and either a desktop or laptop computer (no phones or netbooks).
 It is the student’s responsibility to obtain access to these items.
 It is also the student’s responsibility to verify exam dates and exam modality with each instructor for each online class.

 Please contact the proctor coordinator at firstname.lastname@example.org with any questions.

-Although your course / program is online, there still may be reading materials that required for the course.
+Although a course / program may be virtual, reading materials may still be required for the course.
 Students are expected to purchase all of the required reading materials for each course or program.

 To order textbooks in advance, check the Tufts University Course Materials Finder or the syllabus for the course and term in which you are enrolling.
-If no information is available, a syllabus will be handed out the first day of class listing required books and readings.
+If no information is available, a syllabus will be posted to the Canvas course page listing required books and readings.
 It is not expected that every student will have acquired the course textbook by the first day of the term or class.
 However, you should make the purchase as soon as you begin your course so that you have all the resources you need in order to succeed in the course.
 Please contact your instructor if you expect purchasing any materials to be a problem for you.